 In this post, we will look at the Life Trap of Enmeshment.
 It goes well together with ones like Subjugation and Recognition-seeking, since, as a borderline chameleon, I am constantly seeking ways to not be abandoned.
 What better way to do that than to adopt the likes of the one I need to stay?

-A brief summary based on what the book, Tunne Lukkosi by Kimmo Takanen, tells us of the Life Trap of Enmeshment:
+A brief summary based on the book, Tunne Lukkosi by Kimmo Takanen, in regards to the Life Trap of Enmeshment:

 I feel as though I am so entangled with my partner, friend, or family member, that I don’t know who I am anymore.
 It is hard for me to differentiate between my opinion and theirs, so I typically lean towards agreeing with them.
 I want to know the other person’s opinion before I voice mine, so I can fit them together.

 I may feel a strong sense of belonging and closeness with the one I’m entangled with, and it feels as though I can’t survive without them.
 I sacrifice my world to be able to fuse with another’s.

 It is almost as if the other person is living through me, that I don’t even have my own life.
 I tend to not know what I want and need, and by sharing everything I have I lose my privacy.
 I am living so close to the other person, that I feel guilty and offensive, if I don’t tell the person something happening in my life.